 Why do they call it an egg cream?

-Many people have speculated over the title and the reason that makes the most sense to me is that during the height of soda fountains, it was popular to add a raw egg and cream to drinks for flavor, thickness, and richness, but during the onset of World War II they became cost prohibitive (kinda like many groceries are becoming for us now!).
-Since this miraculously tastes like it may indeed have an egg and cream in it, the name was sort of a marketing ploy to help sell an inexpensive drink.
+Many people have speculated about the title.
+The reason that makes the most sense to me is that during the height of soda fountains, it was popular to add raw egg and cream to drinks for flavor, thickness, and richness.
+But during the onset of World War II, they became cost prohibitive.
+Since this miraculously tastes as if it may indeed have an egg and cream in it, the name was sort of a marketing ploy to help sell an inexpensive drink.

-To begin with, pour about two tablespoons of syrup into a glass.
+To begin with, pour about two tablespoons of syrup into a tall glass.

-I am using exact measurements to get you started here but once you play with this recipe you may find you prefer more or less milk.
-I like less milk, my son likes more.
+I am using exact measurements to get you started here.
+But once you play with this recipe, you may find you prefer more or less milk.
+I like less milk, but my son likes more.

-There is no right or wrong way to make an egg cream written in the constitution of the Unted States of America so don’t let anyone try to convince you there is.
+There is no right or wrong way to make this drink written in the Constitution of the United States of America.
+So don’t let anyone try to convince you there is.

 Stir that up really well.

 Pictured are the bases for: chocolate, strawberry, and sugar-free caramel egg creams.